Floor Candidate for Division K Director

 I am passionate about the Toastmasters brand and I am keen to influence and promote it.
 I am diligent and aspirational and I consistently pursue excellence and meet performance targets.
 I have an excellent track record of delivering substantial change and working collaboratively with a diverse range of people.

 Having had different leadership positions with Toastmasters, I have a sound understanding of the organisation and this would help me to share good practice, inspire our members and nurture new clubs.

-I have over 17 years leadership experience in the public sector and as a result I have developed the skills and attributes to lead.
+I have over 17 years of leadership experience in the public sector and as a result, I have developed the skills and attributes to lead.
 This includes leading by example, working collaboratively with other people, inspiring people to succeed, planning and organizing and data analysis.
 To illustrate this, I have regular meetings with one of the club presidents who was struggling with the role and this allows me to review progress, offer support and share good practice.
 As a result, this club president has developed the confidence required to lead the club and inspire members to fully engage with their educational goals.

 What leadership roles have you had in Toastmasters so far and when did you serve in these roles?

 President for Woodford Green Speakers – 2019 – 2020

 Vice President Membership for Woodford Green Speakers, 2016 -2019

 What have been your key accomplishments and what have you learnt from in past leadership roles?

 As the President of Woodford Green Toastmasters, I led the club to achieve the Distinguished Club Programme.
 This experience helped me to understand how to lead volunteers and work collaboratively with them.